erikwihlborg76/unofficial-danalock-web-api/node-red/node-red-wrapper.md

 >A Node-RED flow that exposes **unprotected endpoints** - i.e. URLs that anyone with access to your network can access

 The flow now supports multiple locks.
 A requirement is to set the lock names (configured in the danalock web UI) to names that does not that does not contain white spaces (" ") or hyphens ("-").
-Good example is "storage_room"
+Note that the name is also case sensitive.
+A good example is "storage_room"

 Before deployment, you must set your Danalock user and passord in node "Set Danalock account credentials" (at the top).